ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 compute `(X_i, Y_i)` and then sends `Y_i` to the central service.
 The central service responds with all the reports it has for `Y_i`, and the owner decrypts them with `X_i`.

+This design provides substantially improved privacy properties over a naive design:

+1. Nobody but the owner can learn the reported location of an accessory because it is encrypted under `Y_i`.
+This includes the central service, which just sees encrypted reports.

+1. It is not possible to correlate the public keys broadcast across multiple epochs without knowing the shared key `SK`, which is only know to the owner.
+However, an observer who sees multiple beacons within the same epoch can correlate them, as they will have the same `Y_i`.
+However, fast rotation also makes it more difficult to detect unwanted tracking, which relies on multiple observations of the same identifier over time.

+However, there are a number of residual privacy threats, as described below.

+## Reporting Device Leakage

+If the central server is able to learn the identity of the device reporting an accessory or the identity of the owner requesting the location of an accessory, then it can infer information about that accessory's behavior.
+For instance:

+- If device A reports accessories X and Y owned by different users and they both query for their devices, then the central server may learn that those users were in the same place, or at least their accessories were.

+- If devices A and B both report tag X, then the server learns that A and B were in the same place.

+- If the central server is able to learn where a reporting device is (e.g., by IP address) and then the user queries for that accessory, then the server can infer information about where the user was, or at least where they lost the accessory.

+These issues can be mitigated by concealing the identity and/or IP address of network elements communicating with the central server using techniques such as Oblivious HTTP {{?RFC9458}} or MASQUE {{?RFC9298}}.

+## Non-compliant Accessories